nicolvisser/dp-wfst/README.md

 ### Finite-state machine

 We can also express the objective used in Kamper's [paper](https://arxiv.org/abs/2202.11929) as a weighted finite-state transducer (WFST).
-Below, we show this WFST for 2 codebook entries (a and b) and 3 time steps (1,2,3).
+Below, we show this WFST for two codebook entries (a and b) and 3 time steps (1,2,3).

 ![image](dpdp-wfst.svg)